 Charles Lunev, the Marauder Captain

 Leader of the Saxon "Knights".
 The Berzerkers of Neorwolf are nomadic beast masters.
 They patrol the snowy hills of West Claw with one strong survival tactic in mind - "Fur is Friend.
 They protect us with their companionship, and after death they keep us warm."
 The bears of the tundra are being forcefully evolved to understand pack mentality.
 Respect and fairness are the strongest characteristics of a Berzerker.
 To be a non-threat to potential allies, but show your strength to repel their threat against you.
 Nothing is more passively threatening than an unbreakable defense.
 The Berzerkers harbor the most creative blacksmiths of the Moon Clan to pertain to their needs.
 They were also the first to propose that nature has provided the blueprints for powerful armor, such as shells, tusks, and layers.
+After their success in the Great Eastern War, new-age armor engineering spread across Khulud, and Northern Ydan.
 Teecher has single-handedly recruited all 58 human members of his guild, as well as 4 large wolf packs, and over 20 bears.

 Teecher, the West Claw Berzerker

 Jack.
 A beloved creature.
 A playful and gentle giant, towering nearly 10 feet tall.
 Ape-like, and seemingly wild, Jack will defend the Moon Clan from malicious threats.
 He is believed to be an old species of giant, and is a sacred heirloom to the people of Neorwolf.
 His age is unknown, and little is understood of this being, but there are theories.
 Some say he is natural.
 Some say he is from another time.
 Some say, that he is unique.
 A story of a giant, a witch, and a wolf.
 Though there are few who believe it, there are many who can tell you this tale.